gmanjames/YouTubeVideoDownloader/README.md

 I have provided an example application properties file in the project root directory.
 You must update youtube.apiKey and targetPath (where you would like the video to be saved)
-with the proper information.
+with proper values.
 Before you run the application, ensure that this file is in
 the Java classpath.